Harvey Weinstein found guilty of rape in Los Angeles trial | KRDO

 It was the defense that made #MeToo an issue during the trial, however, emphasizing that none of the four women went to the authorities until after the movement made Weinstein a target.

-Defense lawyers said two of the women were entirely lying about their encounters with Weinstein, and that the other two had “100% consensual” sexual interactions that they later reframed.
+Defense lawyers said two of the women — including the one he would be found guilty of raping — were entirely lying about their encounters with Weinstein.
+They said the other two had “100% consensual” sexual interactions that they later reframed.

+Defense attorneys said during the trial that if Siebel Newsom hadn’t reached her later prominence she would be “just another bimbo who slept with Harvey Weinstein to get ahead in Hollywood.”

 “Regret is not the same thing as rape,” Weinstein attorney Alan Jackson said in his closing argument.